bcit-ci/CodeIgniter/user_guide_src/source/database/db_driver_reference.rst

 		Enable/disable transaction "strict" mode.

-		When strict mode is enabled, if you are running multiple groups of transactions and one group fails, all groups will be rolled back.
+		When strict mode is enabled, if you are running multiple groups of transactions and one group fails, all subsequent groups will be rolled back.

 		If strict mode is disabled, each group is treated autonomously, meaning a failure of one group will not